apache/spark/python/docs/source/user_guide/arrow_pandas.rst

 Map operations with Pandas instances are supported by :meth:`DataFrame.mapInPandas` which maps an iterator of ``pandas.DataFrame``\s to another iterator of ``pandas.DataFrame``\s that represents the current PySpark :class:`DataFrame` and returns the result as a PySpark :class:`DataFrame`.
-The functions takes and outputs an iterator of ``pandas.DataFrame``.
+The function takes and outputs an iterator of ``pandas.DataFrame``.
 It can return the output of arbitrary length in contrast to some Pandas UDFs although internally it works similarly with Series to Series Pandas UDF.